Skip to content

 What Carriers Actually Look At

-• Complications: neuropathy, retinopathy, kidney disease, circulation issues, amputations
+• Have there been complications such as neuropathy, retinopathy, kidney disease, circulation issues, or amputations?

 Type 2 Diabetes, Well Managed